luucas7/disasters/README.md

 An interactive dashboard for analyzing and visualizing global data on natural and technological disasters, based on the [EM-DAT](https://public.emdat.be/) database.

+## Prerequisites

+- Python 3.10 or higher
+- Git
+- Web browser
+- (Optional) EM-DAT account credentials if you want to fetch fresh data
+- At least 100MB of free disk space for data files

 # User Guide

 ### Installation and Deployment